blocklet/blocklet-site/developer/docs/pages/apis/blocklet-spec/index.md

     services:
       - name: auth # Auth service for this access interface
         config:
-          whoCanAccess: all # Who can access
+          whoCanAccess: all # Who can access (Can be modified dynamically after app installed)
           blockUnauthenticated: false # Whether to automatically intercept unauthenticated requests and jump to the login page
           blockUnauthorized: false # Whether to automatically intercept unauthorized requests
           allowSwitchProfile: true # Whether to support switching profiles